Scoring System

 Entry Classes:

-The Digital Class, allows the use of GPS or other digital navigation aids and the use of digital fuel flow and totalizers.
+The Digital Classes allow the use of electronic instrumentation such as GPS or other digital navigation aids and the use of digital fuel flow and totalizers.
 If it's installed in the aircraft you can use it!
 Handheld GPS is also allowed, if you are registered in the Digital Class.

 The rally classes will be determined by the pilot's choice of equipment s/he will use during the rally as follows: